davidrhoden/davidrhoden-basic-netlify/timeline/innuendos-played-nightingales.md

 ---
-title: The Innuendos played Nightingale's
+title: The Innuendos played Nightingale's.
 date: 1999-06-11T11:00:00.000Z
 summary: A gig with a couple of favorite NYC bands
 excerpt: A gig with a couple of favorite NYC bands